JosephDenney/MicrosoftMovie/README.md

 ![svg](ntbook1_files/ntbook1_36_0.svg)
 ![svg](ntbook1_files/ntbook1_37_0.svg)

 * Question 4: There are some extremely high ROI's for certain combinations of genres.
 After establishing a solid foundation of quality content and a user base supportive of that content, we advise that Microsoft utilize less than the average for production budgets while diversifying content rapidly.
 A focus on finding material to develop in the Horror, Thriller, Mystery, and Sci-Fi will provide return in investment in the long run.
-The worst thing Microsoft could do is throw money at projects only to have them underperform without first establishing quality original content.
+Instead of Microsoft heaping money at projects that have the possibility to underperform without any rewards, Microsoft should first establish quality original content.

 ![svg](ntbook1_files/ntbook1_45_0.svg)